heisenberg-88/setOnclickListner_mynotes/README.md

           /// Create a new object for exampleClickListener

-          exampleClickListener objectForClcikListener = new exampleClickListener();
+          exampleClickListener objectForClickListener = new exampleClickListener();

           // Create the Object for the View on which we have to implement this clicklistener , here i'm taking TexView as an example